open-phri/open-phri/README.md

 Overview
 =========

-obot Safety Control Library: provides a generic framework to easily control robots in operational space with safety constraints
+Robot Safety Control Library: provides a generic framework to easily control robots in operational space with safety constraints

 The license that applies to the whole package content is **GNULGPL**.
 Please look at the license.txt file at the root of this repository.